2023 USRowing Summer National Championships

-All Y Quad Cities Junior Rowers are taught good sportsmanship and the YMCA’s four core character values; Caring, Honesty, Respect and Responsibility.
+All YMCA Quad Cities Junior Rowers are taught good sportsmanship and the YMCA’s four core character values; Caring, Honesty, Respect and Responsibility.
 They are expected to demonstrate these values in every aspect of their life and in training and competition.
 They are expected to be good students and maintain an appropriately balanced lifestyle between school, social life and training.

 Junior Rowers gain experience in managing their bodies with appropriate nourishment.
 They learn how to listen to their bodies and proactively respond to important signs of fatigue or injury.

-Y Quad Cities participates in both regional and national events.
+YMCA Quad Cities participates in both regional and national events.
 Some rowers earn the opportunity to travel internationally for competition.
 During this time, our rowers are often exposed to diverse lifestyles and cultures at an early age.

 New?
 Come in and try it out before officially joining!